Veterinary Technician Internship Program

 New York, NY 10065

-A panel consisting of Managers of the Nursing Services Departments and the Human Resources Assistant Manager will review applications.
+A panel consisting of Managers of the Clinical Services Departments and the Human Resources Department will review applications.
 All candidates will be interviewed by telephone and/or in-person and notified by letter once the selection process is complete.
 The Veterinary Technician Interns who are selected will also be contacted by telephone.
 Selectees will receive a package of necessary materials relating to starting date, procedures, employment agreement, working conditions, and information contacts.

-Uniforms are provided by the Animal Medical Center.
+Uniforms are provided by the Schwarzman Animal Medical Center.

 Compensation and Benefits

-Veterinary Technician Interns will earn $20.00 per hour.
+Veterinary Technician Interns will earn a competitive internship rate.
 Workdays and hours are subject to change as needed by rotations.
 VTI Compensation (Hourly Rate) will increase upon obtaining New York State Licensure.

-Veterinary Technician Interns will be covered by AMC health plans, including dental with a minimum employee contribution on the first of the month following three (3) full months of employment.
-Therefore, self-coverage is needed until that date.
+As a Veterinary Intern of AMC, you will be eligible to receive various benefits the company currently provides to its employees, including medical and dental benefits.
+You will be eligible for medical and dental benefits on the first of the month following 60 days of employment.
 Accrued benefit time (Paid Time Off & Extended Illness Bank) begin on the first day of employment.

-If the VTI is offered a full-time job at the Animal Medical Center after completion of the VTI program, a $1,000 retention bonus will be paid to the employee.
+If the VTI is offered a full-time job at the Schwarzman Animal Medical Center after completion of the VTI program, a $1,000 retention bonus will be paid to the employee.
+Certain stipulations will apply.

 Need more information?

-The Animal Medical Center is an Equal Opportunity EmployerBack to top
+The Schwarzman Animal Medical Center is an Equal Opportunity EmployerBack to top